 5. Remix OS Player

-Remix OS Player is heavily optimised for gaming.
-Specifically, you can map keyboard buttons and control the game to your very comfort.
+Remix OS Player is heavily optimized for gaming.
+Specifically, you can map keyboard buttons and control the game to your every comfort.
 The developers potentially looked onto improving the software more inclined towards gaming.
 It is important to note that the emulator doesn’t support AMD chipset and requires Virtualisation Technology enabled in your BIOS.
 The App has a very clean and fresh interface appealing to the users.
-The emulator has lots of customisation options for gaming preference letting the users make most out of the Remix OS.
+The emulator has lots of customization options for gaming preference letting the users make most out of the Remix OS.

 The interface of the Remix OS is very fresh.
-The Remix is the best platform for the developers to test their App.
-It is a very robust emulator with inbuilt Play Store.
-The Game Toolkit of the Remix gives everything you need to enjoy your favourite Android games on a PC.
+The remix is the best platform for developers to test their App.
+It is a very robust emulator with an inbuilt Play Store.
+The Game Toolkit of the Remix gives everything you need to enjoy your favorite Android games on a PC.
 Remix OS Player is the only Android emulator that allows you to play multiple games at the same time.
 It runs on Android Marshmallow, unlike most others who are still stuck to lollipop or below.